What is the Keto Diet?

 What is Keto diet?

-Advantages of the Keto Diet
+Advantages of Keto Diet

-1. Ketones produced in the liver during ketosis have been shown to improve brain function by protecting and strengthening the brain and nerve cells.
+• Ketones produced in the liver during ketosis have been shown to improve brain function by protecting and strengthening the brain and nerve cells.

-1. It promotes greater weight loss in comparison to low-fat diets.
+• It promotes greater weight loss in comparison to low-fat diets.

-1. Increased blood sugar levels, in combination with fats, might lead to acne in some individuals.
+• Increased blood sugar levels, in combination with fats, might lead to acne in some individuals.
 Hence, the keto diet can regulate blood sugar levels and thereby lower the chances of acne.

-Foods to include in a Keto Diet
+Foods to Include in a Keto Diet

-When it comes to nuts and seeds, almonds, chia seeds, or flax seeds are high in fats and can be consumed in high amounts, but peanut and other nut butters, cashews, and pistachios should be consumed in moderate amounts.
+Vegetables like avocados or leaf vegetables can be consumed in high quantities since they store healthy fats.
+Leeks, squash, and eggplants can be consumed in moderation because they have fats, but also contain comparatively higher carb content.
+When it comes to nuts and seeds, almonds, chia seeds, or flax seeds are high in fats and can be consumed without care, but peanut and other nut butters, cashew nuts and pistachios should be consumed in moderate amounts.

-Fatty cuts of meat such as steaks, skin-on fish such as salmon, and chicken thighs with skin can be consumed in a meal or two per day (due to their high protein content).
-Protein intake through lean meat such as skinless chicken breasts may only be increased if trying to meet protein requirements on moderate-to-high levels of physical activity during the week, such as doing gym exercises or playing sports.
+Fruits high in sugars and carbs like mangoes, bananas or pineapple are ideally consumed in a single serving per day, making sure to not cross the 5 per cent carb intake mark.
+Protein intake through lean meat such as skinless chicken breasts may only be increased if trying to meet protein requirements on moderate-to-high levels of physical activity during the week such as doing gym exercises or playing sports.

-Check out the new digital issue with Dan Aykroyd.
+Check out the new digital issue.

 New